 - Temperatures should be monitored in any classroom or other area with heating problems on a twice daily basis at the same time each day in order to provide evidence of the problem.

 - Where temperatures are consistently below the levels required by law, the head teacher should take appropriate action to ensure that teachers, support staff and pupils are not required to work in inappropriately heated areas.
-Such action might include bringing in temporary heating sources, rearranging timetabling in order to move classes, or closing all or part of the school.

 Sudden temporary faults